eddienko/owl-pipeline/content/docs/prologue/architecture.md

 The steps followed when running a pipeline are:

   * The user submits a pipeline definition file that is a YAML text file.
   * The database is updated with the pipeline request.
-The Scheduler queries the
-  * database when slots are available and allocates pipelines.
+The scheduler queries the database when slots are available and allocates pipelines.
-  * The Owl scheduler starts a pipeline worker in a Pod sending the
-  * pipeline definition file and extra configuration needed.
+  * The Owl scheduler starts a pipeline worker in a Pod sending the pipeline definition file and extra configuration needed.
-  * The pipeline worker loads the pipeline code from the pip repository
-  * and validates inputs against its schema.
+  * The pipeline worker loads the pipeline code from the pip repository and validates inputs against its schema.
   * The Kubernetes cluster starts the requested number of Pod Dask workers.
   * The pipeline worker starts a separate thread and runs the pipeline code.
-The code runs in
-  * the allocated containers using Dask taking advantage of parallelization over all workers.
+The code runs in the allocated containers using Dask taking advantage of parallelization over all workers.
-  * The main pipeline thread listens for heartbeat connections from the scheduler and waits
-  * for pipeline completion.
+  * The main pipeline thread listens for heartbeat connections from the scheduler and waits for pipeline completion.
   * The pipeline worker responds with the pipeline completion result to the scheduler.
   * The scheduler stops the pipeline worker and logs an entry in the database.